When labour begins it marks the end of your pregnancy journey and the beginning of a new and exciting chapter: parenthood.

-For some women labour can be quick, but for most women early labour involves a latent phase, which can last for quite a few hours or even several days, before active labour and the birth of your baby.
-Labour and birth does not follow a set pattern, as every pregnant woman is unique, and she will have her own individual way of labouring.
+For some women labour can be quick but, for most women, it involves a latent phase, which can last for quite a few hours or even several days, before active labour is established.
+Labour and birth do not follow a set pattern, as every pregnant woman is unique and will have her own individual way of labouring.

-Contractions or surges may be irregular and often sporadic as they work to prepare your body to labour and birth your baby.
+In the latent phase, contractions, or surges, may be irregular and often sporadic, as they work to prepare your body to labour and birth your baby.
 Staying at home in your own comfortable and relaxed environment will enable the levels of the hormone oxytocin to increase (oxytocin is needed for contractions).

-Coping strategies can often be invaluable if you experience a long latent phase, as they can help you and your birth partner(s) to get through what can often be a tiring and emotional stage of labour.
+Coping strategies can be invaluable when you experience a long latent phase, as they can help you and your birth partner(s) to get through what can often be a tiring and emotional stage of labour.

-Being active and upright during labour is often talked about, but there must also be an emphasis on balancing activity with resting.
+Being active and upright during labour is often talked about, but there must also be an emphasis on balancing activity with rest.
 Your body cannot work effectively during labour if it is tired and depleted of energy.
-Remember that much of your resting may not be in the form of a long sleep but shorter spells where you may just rest your eyes and try to relax in between irregular contractions.
+Remember that much of your resting may not be in the form of a long sleep but in shorter spells, where you may just rest your eyes and try to relax in between irregular contractions.

 A few ideas to help you prepare for early labour:

-- Food and drink - Your body needs to be in tip top condition for labour, fuel it well by having your favourite drinks and snacks to hand.
+Food and drink - Your body needs to be in tip top condition for labour, so fuel it well by having your favourite drinks and snacks to hand.
 Try freezing water or drinks to help keep you cool.

-- TENS (Transcutaneous Electrical Nerve Stimulation) - This is a machine which provides electrical pulses via pads on your back and can help with contractions in early labour.
-They are thought to distract the brain from the contractions, relax muscles and help with endorphin production (the body’s natural cocktail of pain relief chemicals).
-Some maternity units do have them to lend during labour, so check with your local unit, or they are available to rent or buy in most chemists.
+TENS (Transcutaneous Electrical Nerve Stimulation) - This is a machine which provides electrical pulses via pads on your back.
+These are thought to distract the brain from the contractions, relax muscles and help with endorphin production (the body’s natural cocktail of pain relief chemicals).
+Some maternity units do have them to lend during labour, so check with your local unit.
+If not, they are available to rent or buy from most chemists.

 For some women the early or latent phase of labour can last longer than expected.
 By alternating being active and resting, as well as using some early labour tips and techniques, this part of labour can be a more comfortable experience.